MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 Starting with Java agent version 3.0.3, specific autocollected telemetry can be surpressed.

-FOr example, if you want to stop collecting SQL telemetry, you can disable the JDBC instrumentation.
+For example, if you want to stop collecting SQL telemetry, you can disable the JDBC instrumentation.
 For more information, see [Suppress specific autocollected telemetry](./java-standalone-config.md#suppress-specific-autocollected-telemetry).

 > [!NOTE]
 > There's no need to filter SQL telemetry for PII reasons since all literal values are automatically scrubbed.

 ### [Node.js](#tab/nodejs)

-Exclude the URL option provided by many HTTP instrumentation libraries.
+> [!NOTE]
+> This example is specific to HTTP instrumentations.
+For other signal types, there's currently no specific mechanism available to filter out telemetry.
+Instead, a custom span processor is required.

 The following example shows how to exclude a certain URL from being tracked by using the [HTTP/HTTPS instrumentation library](https://github.com/open-telemetry/opentelemetry-js/tree/main/experimental/packages/opentelemetry-instrumentation-http):